-Sami Pajari’s maiden World Rally Championship outing in a factory Toyota GR Yaris Rally1 has been pushed back to Rally Finland, as it has reshuffled its lineup for Rally Latvia to chase down Hyundai in the drivers’ and manufacturers’ championships.
+Sami Pajari’s maiden World Rally Championship outing in a factory Toyota GR Yaris Rally1 has been pushed back to Rally Finland, as Toyota has reshuffled its lineup for Rally Latvia to chase down Hyundai in the drivers’ and manufacturers’ championships.

 WRC2 title contender Pajari was originally set to make the step up to Toyota’s works team in Latvia, a round brand new to the WRC and thus offering something of a level playing field relative to the more experienced drivers in the field.

-However Toyota has elected instead to bring all four of its senior drivers – Elfyn Evans, Takamoto Katsuta, Kalle Rovanperä and additionally Sébastien Ogier, the latter of whom was not originally expected to be part of the Toyota line-up in Latvia.
+However, Toyota has elected instead to bring all four of its senior drivers – Elfyn Evans, Takamoto Katsuta, Kalle Rovanperä and additionally Sébastien Ogier, the latter of whom was not originally expected to be part of the Toyota line-up in Latvia.

 Ogier has been drafted in for Latvia specifically to bolster the team’s title ambitions.
 The eight-time world champion has by far the highest rate of return of all Toyota’s drivers this season, averaging 23 points per rally.
 By comparison, Evans has managed 17.33 points per rally, Rovanperä 12 and Katsuta 8.67.